 |What’s your ideal performance state to play soccer?
 What state of mind do you need to be in to perform your best on the soccer field?
 Some soccer players like to drink a Red Bull before a game.
 Some players swear by a cup of coffee.
 Some players have to drink tea, like Barcelona’s Luis Suarez, who’s seems to go everywhere with his yerba mate.

 It’s different for everybody though, in terms of what pre-game rituals they have and what puts them in the best frame of mind to play their best soccer.
 Frankie Hejduk is known to down quite a few Starbucks espresso shots prior to playing.
-All respect to Hejduk, but he’s a unique type of player let’s just say – full of energy and certainly doesn’t need any espresso.
+All respect to Hejduk, but he’s a unique type of soccer player – full of energy and certainly doesn’t need any espresso.